Phage therapy: Development of resistance

 Besides the prevention of phage adsorption by loss or modification of bacterial receptors, phage insensitivity can be caused by: prevention of phage DNA entry by superinfection exclusion systems; or degradation of phage DNA by restriction-modification systems or by CRISPR-Cas systems; and use of abortive infection systems that block phage replication, transcription, or translation, usually in conjunction with suicide of the host cell.
 Altogether, these mechanisms promote a quick adaptation of bacteria to phage attack and therefore, the emergence of phage-resistant mutants is frequent and unavoidable.

 It is still unclear whether the wide use of phages would cause resistance similar to what has been observed for antibiotics.
-In theory, this is not very likely to occur, since phages are very specific, and therefore, their selective pressure would affect a very narrow group of bacteria.
+In theory, this is unlikely to occur, since phages are specific, and therefore, their selective pressure would affect a narrow group of bacteria.
 However, we should also consider the fact that many phage resistance systems are mounted on mobile genetic elements, including prophages and plasmids, and thus may spread quite rapidly even without direct selection.
 Nevertheless, in contrast to antibiotics, phage preparations for therapeutic applications are expected to be developed in a personalized way because of the high specificity of phages.
 In addition, strategies have been proposed to counter the problem of phage resistance.
 One of the strategies is the use of phage cocktails with complementary host ranges (different host ranges, which, when combined, result in an overall broader host range) and targeting different bacterial receptors.
 Another strategy is the combination of phages with other antimicrobials such as antibiotics, disinfectants, or enzymes that could enhance their antibacterial activity.
-The genetic manipulation of phage genomes can also be a strategy to circumvent phage resistance.
+The genetic manipulation of phage genomes can also be a strategy to improve therapeutic success, for example if designed to harbor counter-defensomes specifically targeting bacteria with compatible defensomes (e.g. anti-R–M versus R–M).